-For this cohort study, 10 pharmaceutical substances with v the largest number of patients in the Dutch outpatient tected setting were chosen because the number of patients is a key element in determining a shortage's impact.31 As a result of choosing the number of patients (instead of, for example, the total annual volume), all treatments 8 were counted equally, regardless of treatment duration.
-The 10 high-use pharmaceutical substances in 2021 originated from the database of the Dutch Foundation for Pharmaceutical Statistics,^{32 33} which contains complete information on the Dutch outpatient setting, including the outpatient pharmacies in hospitals.
+For this cohort study, 10 pharmaceutical substances with v the largest number of patients in the Dutch outpatient setting were chosen because the number of patients is a key element in determining a shortage's impact.
+As a result of choosing the number of patients (instead of.
+2 for example, the total annual volume), all treatments were counted equally, regardless of treatment duration.
+The 10 high-use pharmaceutical substances in 2021 orig-inated from the database of the Dutch Foundation for inated from the database of the Dutch Foundation for Pharmaceutical Statistics, which contains complete information on the Dutch outpatient setting, including the outpatient pharmacies in hospitals.
 The pharmaceutical substances were classified according to the WHO's Anatomical Therapeutic Chemical (ATC) classification Anatomical Therapeutic Chemical (ATC) classification system, which classifies active pharmaceutical substances into five hierarchical levels according to the organ or system on which they act and their therapeutic, pharmacological and chemical properties.
-ATC on the fifth level indicates the active substance, also known as API.34 We included pharmaceutical substances containing one or a fixed combination of two active components. and
+ATC on the fifth level indicates the active substance, also known as API.
+We included pharmaceutical substances containing one or a fixed combination of two active components.

-The medicinal products containing these 10 pharmawith their responsible MAHs and the involved API and a FPP manufacturers and their constant in the involved API and a identified using the Dutch Medicines Evaluation Board (MEB)35 database in July 2022.
+The medicinal products containing these 10 pharmawith their responsible MAHs and the involved API and a FPP manufacturers and their group. identified using the Dutch Medicines Evaluation Board (MEB) database in July 2022.
 We excluded products for parenteral use, such as solutions for injection or infusion.
 These products are mainly prescribed in hospital settings and therefore not included in the data from the Dutch Foundation for Pharmaceutical Statistics.